pytorch/pytorch/docs/source/fx.rst

 Dynamic Control Flow
 ^^^^^^^^^^^^^^^^^^^^

-The main limitation of symbolic tracing is it does not support *dynamic control flow*.
+The main limitation of symbolic tracing is it does not currently support *dynamic control flow*.
 That is, loops or ``if`` statements where the condition may depend on the input values of the program.

 For example, let’s examine the following program: